Police: Grocery store gunman was vendor, didn't have target

 Lane said police received a call around 1:30 p.m. about the shooting and arrived almost immediately, finding multiple people with gunshot wounds upon entering the building.

-He said a police SWAT team and other officers went aisle to aisle plucking panicked people from hiding and taking them out safely.
-He said the shooter was male but did not identify him further.
+He said officers of every rank ran into the building and were joined by off-duty fireman.
+There was no delay in providing medical help, he said.

-“We found people hiding in freezers, in locked offices.
-They were doing what they had been trained to do: run, hide, fight,” the chief said.
+“Nobody wants to go into that scene, I can promise you," Lane said.
+“I mean, there were bloody people running out of that building, and there was not one blue uniform that hesitated, from the bottom all the way up.
+We’re in there trying to help.”

-Dickerson, the employee, said her co-worker, who is in his 20s, was shot in the head but able to ask her to notify his mother.
+Lane said a police SWAT team and other officers went aisle to aisle plucking panicked people from hiding in freezers and locked offices and taking them out safely.

 Jason Lusk, 39, had just left a tool store beside Kroger when he heard some women screaming in the parking lot about a shooter.
 He didn’t see the gunman, but heard 10 to 15 rounds in rapid succession at the grocery store.